Fluorescence calorimetry of an ion crystal: Timescale for Doppler cooling

-In the process, one photon momentum $\hbar \textbf{k}$ is taken away from each ion at a rate of $\gamma \rho_{ee}$, whereby $\rho_{ee}$ is the average probability to find an ion in the excited state\,\cite{stenholm1986semiclassical}.
-This yields a rate of change of the motional energy $E$ of the ion crystal as
+\gm{where $\gamma\rho_{ee}$ is the rate of photon scattering and $\hbar {\bf k}$ is the average change of linear momentum per scattering event \cite{stenholm1986semiclassical}.} This yields a rate of change of the motional energy $E=\textbf{p}^2/2m$ of the ion crystal as

-For the parameters of the TACTICa experiment and temperatures in the order of $100\,$mK, this rate of change is on the order of $100\,\mu$s for a saturation parameter of $s=0.25$, see Fig.\, \ref{fig:tau}.
+For the parameters of the TACTICa experiment and temperatures on the order of $100$~mK, this rate of change is on the order of \gm{$200 \mu$s} for a saturation parameter of $s=0.25$ (see Fig. \ref{fig:tau}).